AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 When configuring alerts, you can choose a notification channel of email or Webhook destinations.
 Before you begin, specify the email or Webhook addresses in the Notifications tab of CoPilot Settings.
 For more information about Webhooks, see `CoPilot Webhooks Customization  <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id9>`_.

-To configure notifications:
+To configure alerts:

 1. From the sidebar, click Notifications.
 #.
 In Define Alert, type the name you want to use for the alert.
 #.
 In Condition, select the metric or condition that must be met to trigger the alert.
-For descriptions of the system and network metrics used for triggering alerts, see `Metrics used for Triggering Notifications <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id3>`_ in *Aviatrix CoPilot User Reference Guide*.
+For descriptions of the system and network metrics used for triggering alerts, see `Metrics used for Triggering Notifications`_.
 #.
 Click Add Recipients and select the email address or Webhook destination where you want the alert to be sent.
 Repeat this step for each recipient you want to receive the notification.
 #.
 Click Save.
 The alert is enabled.
 When the condition is met for the metric you specified, CoPilot will now send a notification to the email or Webhook system you specified.

-Edit Notifications
+Edit Alerts
 --------------------

-You can edit notification settings you previously configured.
+You can edit alert settings you previously configured.

 **Prerequisite**: (**If adding new email recipient/new webhook URL**) If you need to add new email recipients or new webhook payload URLs to receive the alert, add the new recipient's email address or new webhook configuration first in the Settings > Notifications tab.